 ‘We were hoping to have a big party in July,’ she says.
 ‘There’s concern that if it’s left for too long, it won’t happen.
 What we’re saying to the council is: “Follow through.
 Don’t leave it.”’

 She’s also worried about the nature of the rebuild.
 Bricks, tiles and fittings were recovered from the original building.
-English Heritage had already carefully documented the interiors and exterior as part of its listing assessment.
+Historical England had already carefully documented the interiors and exterior as part of its listing assessment.
 ‘It’s been agreed that there is enough [material] to create a replica,’ says Robertson.
 ‘But at the moment, it’s hidden.
 My concern is that when the hoardings are removed, we’re going to have a building that doesn’t resemble anything.’

 The campaigners even reached out on Twitter to see if anyone could help out with a drone to fly over the site and check that construction was happening – that it wasn’t just someone crouched behind the screens banging a couple of bricks together and taking the occasional fag break.
 Permission should have been sought to erect the hoarding.
 Inevitably, it wasn’t.
 There’s a rumour that the rebuild’s project manager used to work in Hollywood as a set designer.
 ‘We don’t know what’s there,’ says Robertson.
 ‘And that mystery seems odd.’